 Aim / Outcomes: To narrow the achievement gap by the end of year in reading, writing and maths.
 Ensuring that a greater number of disadvantaged pupils achieve on or above expected standards.

-- Pobble successfully used across the whole school - Learning by Questions highly successful in Year 6 - Additional reading materials purchased - End of Key Stage data demonstrates impact
+- Pobble successfully used in Year 6 - Learning by Questions highly successful in Year 6 - Additional reading materials purchased particularly to support KS2 readers - End of Key Stage data demonstrates impact